-FMS' response to the findings identified in our audit are presented in a separate Attachment to this report.
-We did not audit the FMS' response and, accordingly, we express no opinion on it.
+FMS' written response to the significant deficiency identified in our audit is presented in a separate Attachment to this report.
+FMS' response was not subjected to auditing procedures applied in the audit of the Schedules and, accordingly, we express no opinion on it.
 Exhibit II presents the status of the prior year significant deficiency.

-This report is intended solely for the information and use of FMS management, the U.S. Department of the Treasury Office of Inspector General, OMB, the U.S. Government Accountability Office, and the U.S. Congress, and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of Bureau of the Fiscal Service management, the U.S. Department of the Treasury Office of Inspector General, OMB, the U.S. Government Accountability Office, and the U.S. Congress, and is not intended to be and should not be used by anyone other than these specified parties.